georgeclarke23/code_challenge_revela/README.md

 - A medium-sized instance equipped with GPUs for machine learning training
 - A large instance for handling large-scale data processing jobs

 The Terraform files for this task can be found under the `infrastructure` folder in the repository.
-Please note that this is a proof-of-concept and is not intended for direct deployment.

 Note: This project serves as a proof of concept and may include simple functions such as addition or Fibonacci sequences in each module for testing purposes.